EA Play Live games list: here are all the EA Play 2021 game trailers

 Battlefield 2042

 If the hype for Battlefield 2042 wasn’t high enough already, EA and DICE dropped a new trailer for the game at EA Play that showed off a new feature called Battlefield Portal.
-Battlefield Portal contains content from Battlefield 2042, Battlefield 1942, Bad Company 2 and Battlefield 3, which can be remixed as unique, user-generated game modes.
+Battlefield Portal contains content from Battlefield 2042, Battlefield 1942, Bad Company 2 and Battlefield 3.
 That means that players have some classic fan-favorite maps to play with, with a total of 13 maps across the Battlefield franchise available at launch.
 All these maps have been reimagined and revamped to run in 4K at 60fps - with EA Ripple Effect Studios explaining that the latest tech has allowed it to “overcome the limitations of the past”.

 Dead Space